 - Buyers will shop elsewhere: Personalized service from retail associates is an important factor in choosing which store to shop at for 79% of consumers, according to another survey.

-6. Rise of POS Data Analytics
+5. Rise of POS Data Analytics

 Point-of-sale systems have come a long way since they were first introduced a few decades ago.
 Now, they’re more than just a way to take payments and make sales—modern POS trends have added features and capabilities that turn each system into a virtual command center for your entire business.
-With increased mobility, data analysis, and security, POS technology is becoming an integral part of every retail business.
+With increased mobility, data analysis, and security, POS technologies are becoming an integral part of every retail business.